runtipi/runtipi-appstore/apps/ryot/metadata/description.md

 ## Install Info

 If you want to setup Video Tracking, you need to set a Twitch Client ID and Secret.
-Please read the [Ryot Documentation](https://ignisda.github.io/ryot/guides/video-games.html) if you do not know how to get them
+Please read the [Ryot Documentation](https://docs.ryot.io/guides/video-games) if you do not know how to get them.

 # Ryot

 ### A self hosted platform for tracking various facets of your life - media, fitness etc.